Space Race: US reactions

+Explorer

 On January 31, 1958, nearly four months after the launch of Sputnik 1, von Braun and the United States successfully launched its first satellite on a four-stage Juno I rocket derived from the US Army's Redstone missile, at Cape Canaveral.
 The satellite Explorer 1 was 30.66 lb in mass.
 The payload of Explorer 1 weighed 18.35 lb.
 It carried a micrometeorite gauge and a Geiger-Müller tube.
 It passed in and out of the Earth-encompassing radiation belt with its 360 by 2534 km orbit, therefore saturating the tube's capacity and proving what Dr. James Van Allen, a space scientist at the University of Iowa, had theorized.
 The belt, named the Van Allen radiation belt, is a doughnut-shaped zone of high-level radiation intensity around the Earth above the magnetic equator.
 Van Allen was also the man who designed and built the satellite instrumentation of Explorer 1.
 The satellite measured three phenomena: cosmic ray and radiation levels, the temperature in the spacecraft, and the frequency of collisions with micrometeorites.
 The satellite had no memory for data storage, therefore it had to transmit continuously.
-In March 1958 a second satellite was sent into orbit with augmented cosmic ray instruments.
+The next successful mission was Explorer 3, launched later that month (March 26, 1958), which carried similar scientific instruments and successfully recorded cosmic ray data.